Tech Brand Brief

 From Ted.

-Welcome to the October edition of Tech Brand Brief—brought to you by fred&ted—perhaps the only agency that can make your brand as innovative as your technology.
+Welcome to the November edition of Tech Brand Brief—brought to you by fred&ted—perhaps the only agency that can make your brand as innovative as your technology.

 Metrics that matter.